apache/predictionio/docs/manual/recommendation/dase.md

 }
 ```

-When you send a JSON query to http://localhost:8000/queries.json, `PredictedResult` from all models
+When you send a JSON query to http://localhost:8000/queries.json,
-will be passed to `def serve` as a sequence, i.e. `Seq[PredictedResult]`.
+`PredictedResult` from all models will be passed to `serve` as a sequence, i.e.
+`Seq[PredictedResult]`.

-> An engine can train multiple models if you specify more than one Algorithm component in `object RecommendationEngine` inside ***Engine.scala*.
+> An engine can train multiple models if you specify more than one Algorithm
->
+component in `object RecommendationEngine` inside ***Engine.scala***.
+Since only
-> Since only one ALSAlgorithm is implemented by default, this Sequence contains one element.
+one `ALSAlgorithm` is implemented by default, this `Seq` contains one element.

-Now you have a good understanding of the DASE model, we will show you an example of customizing the Data Preparator to exclude certain items from your training set.
+Now you should have a good understanding of the DASE model.
+We will show you an
+example of customizing the Data Preparator to exclude certain items from your
+training set.

 #### [Next: Customizing Data Preparator](customize-data-prep.html)